nass15456/CTFs/angstromctf/Lazy_Lagrange.md

 ```

-To make sure i replied the script twice and i had the same result so now i have FLAG characters, all i need to do is to find it's lenght (some characeters may be used more than one time) and the original index for each character
+To make sure i replied the script twice and i had the same result so now i have FLAG characters, all i need to do is to find it's length (some characeters may be used more than one time) and the original index for each character

 As i'm artificial intelligence and deep learning graduate i'm fan of sat solvers wich are part of classicial AI.
 I said by my self we can solve the equation system with z3 (sat solver in python) with the followings constraints :